This year the Oscoda Lions fundraising has been curtailed because of covid.

 The Oscoda Lions Club was formed in 1963 in Oscoda Township, Michigan, and was sponsored by the Tawas Lions Club.
 As such, the Oscoda Lions are a part of 43,000 clubs worldwide with over 1,417,000 members.
 To find out more about us keep scrolling down.

-The Oscoda Lions Club currently has 60 members who are community minded.
+The Oscoda Lions Club currently has nearly 60 members who are community minded.
 We are serving the community of Oscoda Township in the northeast section of Michigan along Lake Huron.